 You may have to ask your butcher for ground short ribs as it is not typically available in the meat case pre-ground.
 If ground short ribs are not available ground brisket is a good substitute.

-- Combine the mayonnaise, bread crumps and soup mix in a mixing bowl, set aside for 2 to 3 hours, to allow the dried soup mix and hydrate in the mayonnaise, or overnight in the refrigerator.
+Combine the mayonnaise, breadcrumbs, and soup mix in a mixing bowl, set aside for 2 to 3 hours, to allow the dried soup mix and hydrate in the mayonnaise, or overnight in the refrigerator.

 Pan broil or Grill hamburgers over medium heat at 375ᵒF.
 I prefer the top of the stove pan-broiling for maximum flavor.
-Top with cheese about 5 minutes prior to desired doneness and cook until cheese begins to melt slightly.
+Top with cheese about 5 minutes prior to the desired doneness and cook until cheese begins to melt slightly.

-- Hamburger Buns.
-While hamburgers are cooking buttered and toast in pan for best results or on the grill over medium heat.
+Hamburger Buns.
+While hamburgers are cooked, buttered, and toasted in the oven for best results or on the grill over medium heat.

-Practice makes perfect, and the best chef learns to cook meat to the desired doneness with good equipment, proper technique and by feel.
-Because of the different texture, cuts, and thickness of meat, learning the feel of the desired doneness by pushing down on the center of a hamburger or steak with a fork is by far the best method over attempting to time for desired doneness.
-These basic rules apply to cooking all meats when attempting to accomplish different stages of doneness.
-To demonstrate, turn the palm of you left hand up and spread your fingers apart.
+Practice makes perfect, and the best chef learns to cook meat to the desired doneness with good equipment, proper technique, and by feel.
+Because of the different textures, cuts, and thickness of the meat, learning the feel of the desired doneness by pushing down on the center of a hamburger or steak with a fork is by far the best method over attempting to time for desired doneness.
+These basic rules apply to cooking all meats when attempting to accomplish various stages of doneness.
+To demonstrate, turn the palm of your left hand up and spread your fingers apart.

 - Rare: Rest your left thumb against your left forefinger and press down on the soft fleshy part at the base of your left thumb with your right forefinger.
 That is what raw or rarefeels like.